Real Estate's Impact on the US Economy

 In 2017, real estate construction contributed $1.34 trillion to the nation's economic output.
 That's 7 percent of U.S. gross domestic product.
 It's more than the $1.13 trillion in 2017, but still less than the 2006 peak of $1.19 trillion.
 At that time, real estate construction was a hefty 8.9 percent component of GDP.

 Real estate construction is labor intensive.
-That's why a drop in housing construction was a big contribution to the recession's high unemployment rate.
+The drop in housing construction was a big contribution to the recession's high unemployment rate.

 Construction is the only part of real estate that's measured by GDP.
 Real estate also affects many other areas of economic well-being that aren't measured.
 For example, a decline in real estate sales eventually leads to a decline in real estate prices.
 That lowers the value of all homes, whether owners are actively selling or not.
 It reduces the number of home equity loans available to owners.
 They will cut back on consumer spending.